 Through a relational therapy and phenomenological inquiry the therapist facilitates the client in gaining an awareness of relational needs, appreciating the intrapsychic functions of an obsession, transferring those functions to the therapeutic relationship, and engaging significant others in interpersonal contact.

-We will explore the origin of repetitive fantasizing, habitual worrying and obsessions:
+We explored the origin of repetitive fantasizing, habitual worrying and obsessions:

 - the psychological functions, (as for example: predictability, identity, continuity, compensation, reparation, efficacy, integrity, stability and triumph);